Welcome to 65 Delhi Street Transitional Housing

 County of Wellington Housing Services project planning processes

-In our role as Service Manager the County of Wellington works on an ongoing basis to explore opportunities within our community to prevent and respond to homelessness.
+In our role as Service System Manager the County of Wellington works on an ongoing basis to explore opportunities within our community to prevent and respond to homelessness.
 This work is undertaken collaboratively with a variety of local stakeholders including municipal partners; Indigenous organizations; health and human service organizations and operators of homeless serving system (e.g., Wyndham House; Stepping Stone formerly known as the Welcome In Drop In Centre that operates Loyola House pilot and Grace Gardens).

 The County of Wellington and the organizations that make up the Homeless serving system are knowledgeable about the needs of those experiencing and/or at risk of homelessness in Wellington-Guelph.
 As a community, we work to integrate the experience and voices of individuals who experience homelessness into our local planning processes as well as provincial and national initiatives to prevent and respond to homelessness.